Tips

-Parts of a front door
+What are the parts of a front door called?

 Just because you’re not a pro, doesn’t mean you can’t talk like one.
 Here’s the vocab you need to talk front doors with your contractor, dealer, or anyone else.